paul-hammant/tbd/content/deciding-factors/index.md

 ## Story size

 Trunk Based Development needs you to have small stories/tasks.
 You starting work on a task, should only be matter of hours before completing and and pushing it forward for code review.
-Longer than that, and there's going to be pressure to group a bunch of developers on a non-trunk branch, or worse have developers make branches/forks from your branch, or worse still take intermediate merges from your branch, despite your task not being complete.
+Longer than that, and there is going to be pressure to group a bunch of developers on a non-trunk branch, or worse have developers make branches/forks from your branch, or worse still take intermediate merges from your branch, despite your task not being complete.